Loch Lomond Stirling, Scotland Travel Guide

 Good for hiking access, bus access, and water bus links for Balmaha.
 Tarbet/Arrochar good for A82 road access.
 Less frequent train and bus connections compared to Balloch.

-Booking ahead of time is often beneficial.
+Booking early is often beneficial.

 Book accommodation 3-6 months in advance, especially for popular B&Bs, self-catering properties, and luxury hotels.
 Demand is high, and availability becomes limited quickly.